 Science of Lattices and Crystals

-lattice is formed by generating an infinity of
+3. A lattice is formed by generating an infinity of translations

-criterion.
-That's what Bravais did, showing that with 14
+Bravais did, showing that with 14 Bravais lattices

 Note that a lattice is a mathematical construct, a succession of (infinitely small) mathematical points in space.
 A perfect drawing of such a lattice thus would show nothing at all.
 Instead of points, I use little blue spheres here.
 They are connected with lines but only to "guide the eye".